oVirt/ovirt-site/source/howto/xen.html.md

 11. There is no `<link state="down">`.
 12. VNC password cannot be set `libvirtError: unsupported configuration: device type 'graphics' cannot be updated`
 13. I failed to connect to the VNC port from outside dom0; I have no idea why I get `unable connect to socket: Connection refused (111)` with iptables set to ACCEPT all.
+14. Live migration is in the works
+15. Migration cancellation is missing

 #### Xen